nf-core/configs/docs/mjolnir_globe.md

-# nf-core/configs: Section for Hologenomics at GLOBE, Univeristy of Copenhagen (Mjolnir server) Configuration
+# nf-core/configs: Section for Hologenomics at GLOBE, University of Copenhagen (Mjolnir server) Configuration

 > **NB:** You will need an account on Mjolnir to run the pipeline.
 If in doubt contact IT.